 All young adults need to register for Chorus through the Events Calendar.
 Registration for Chorus typically opens in February.

 Our registration form asks for basic contact information, dietary restrictions, medical conditions, medications and emergency contacts – information we need to help all participants have a safe and fun con experience.
 There are also opportunities to step into leadership roles and share your gifts by helping with worship, workshops and facilitating small groups, which you can indicate your interest for on the registration form.

 Chorus registration fees are “sliding scale”, meaning that participants choose the amount they are able to pay.
 Sliding scale helps us make the event accessible to more people, and empowers participants to support each other.
 The information on our Sliding Scale page can help you in choosing your registration fee, based on your financial situation.

 Subsidies are available to help with registration and travel costs, through the Dawning Future Youth and Young Adult Subsidy Fund.
 See the Dawning Future Subsidy Fund page for more information and to apply.
-Applications are due by the end of each month (at least 3 weeks before the event), and are reviewed in the first 2 weeks of the next month.
-The limited number of subsidies available in 2020 will be awarded on a first-come, first-served basis.

 Still have questions about Chorus?